anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

    1. May attend league meetings by special invitation of the President.

 ### Subjectivity
 All League members shall abide by and are subject to all rules and regulations as outlined in this Constitution and By-Laws, and are subject to the authority of the President, other Officers, the umpires and any other ruling officials so authorized.
-These rules, regulations, articles, and By-Laws may not be suspended, set aside, or added to under any circumstances, regardless of the will of the managers.
+These rules, regulations, articles, and By-Laws may not be suspended, set aside, or added to under any circumstances, regardless of the will of the Managers.
 This section nullifies the “If both managers agree” concept.

 ## Officers
 The following shall be considered Officers of the League: President; Treasurer; and Rules and Competition Committee Members.
 Other Officers may be created by the President at his discretion or by vote of League members upon the request of a League Member.
 All offices shall be filled by an affirmative vote of League members.